Deriving photon spin from relativistic quantum equations: Nonlocality of photon spin and relativistic quantum constraint: Nonlocality of Photon Spin Determined by RQC

 The real part is proportional to the electric field $\mathcal E$ as the first equation in (\ref{EH-R}) requires.
 But the imaginary part does not locally depend on the electric field.
 Similarly, the complex function $\mathbf H$ is related to the magnetic field $\mathcal H$ as follows,

 where we have used Eq. (\ref{FI-1/k}) and the following relation,

 In a word, the complex functions $\mathbf E$ and $\mathbf H$ do not locally depend on the electric and magnetic fields.

 It is thus concluded from Eqs. (\ref{Psi}), (\ref{CE-RE}), and (\ref{CH-RH}) that the upper and lower parts of the wavefunction do not locally depend on the electric and magnetic fields.
 Eqs. (\ref{Psi}) show that the wavefunction satisfying the Darwin equations is similar to the so-called Landau-Peierls wavefunction \cite{Land-P} that was discussed by Pauli \cite{Pauli} and Bialynicki-Birula \cite{Bial96}, except that the complex functions $\mathbf E$ and $\mathbf H$ in Eqs. (\ref{Psi}) do not mean the electric and magnetic fields.
-We will see in the next section that the nonlocality of the photon spin lies in the nonlocality of the photon itself in the sense that such a wavefunction has no direct relation to the probability density for the position of the photon.
+We will see in the next section that the physics underlying the nonlocality of the photon spin is the nonlocality of the photon itself in the sense that such a wavefunction does not mean the probability amplitude for the position of the photon.

-\section{No probability density exists for the position of photons}
+\section{No Probability Density Exists for the Position of Photons}

 To this end, we rewrite the Dirac-like equation (\ref{DLE}) as

 Its Hermitian conjugate is

 Multiplying this equation by $\Gamma_0$ on the right, we have